 Thousands of local men from the town fought in the theatres of war in Europe and the Far East, and the town’s docks played a vital role in the events surrounding D-Day in June 1944.
 3 and a half million military personnel passed through the port in the weeks and months after D-Day.

 Even at the war’s end, many soldiers had still not returned, or were held in Prisoner of War camps in the Far East, their families waiting anxiously for their return.
 For 22,000 people returning from prisoner of war camps in 1945 their first smell, touch and welcome on home soil was here in Southampton.
+Peace had come at a great price and the War had left its indelible mark on Southampton and its people.
+Still today, the resonances of the history of the town, in the Second World War, before and since can be seen and felt.

 On 18th November 1945 the ‘Queen Mary’ brought 3,500 troops back to Southampton and the same day the former Italian hospital ship, the ‘Principessa Giovanna’ brought another c.
 400.